datarevenue-berlin/py-MUVR/README.rst

 Let's suppose that our data is composed of N samples for which M features have been measured.
 Among these features, we want to select the best predictors for a target class.
-The data should be stored in tabular data in two arrays: an array of predictors, `X`, with N rows and M columns, containing the feature values, and a target array, `y`, containing the classes to predict.
+The data should be stored in tabular format, that can be later split in two arrays: an array of predictors, :code:`X`, with N rows and M columns, containing the feature values, and a target array, :code:`y`, containing the classes to predict.

-For example, using `pandas` we would do something like
+For example, using :code:`pandas` we would do something like

 .. code-block:: python